pberjon/Computer-Vision/README.md

 My most recent work is on a convertor for object detection datasets:
    * DOTAtoCOCO convertor: it converts a dataset with DOTA format annotations to a dataset with COCO format annotations.
+   * DOTAtoYOLO convertor: it converts a dataset with DOTA format annotations to a dataset with YOLO format annotations.

 You can also find other ML/DL projects I've worked on in my GitHub profile, outside this repo.